 - Overly Long Title: Their fifth album's title, often shortened to No More Stories....

-- Rearrange the Song: Frengers is their first international release and features completely new songs plus some rearranged songs from their first two albums.
+- Rearrange the Song: Frengers was their first international release and the sessions for it produced 50% new material and 50% rearranged songs from their first two albums.

 - Savage Wolves: The dark and dissonant instrumental "Circuitry of the Wolf" seems to be about this.

 - Scatting: No Shadow Kick.
 What the song has to do with shadows, or kicking for that matter, is unclear.

 - A "No Shadow Kick" is a martial arts technique.
 The gibberish in the song sounds vaguely like Chinese, so the band probably chose that title hoping someone would get the humor behind it.